aws/porting-assistant-dotnet-client/README.md

 [CONTRIBUTING](./CONTRIBUTING.md) for information on how to set up a development environment and submit code.

+## Thank you
+[CsprojToVs2017](https://github.com/hvanbakel/CsprojToVs2017) - CsprojToVs2017 helps convert project files from from the legacy format to the Visual Studio 2017/2019 format.
+[Buildalyzer](https://github.com/daveaglick/Buildalyzer) - Buildalyzer lets you run MSBuild from your own code and returns information about the project.
+[Nuget.Client](https://github.com/NuGet/NuGet.Client) - Nuget.Client provides tools to interface with Nuget.org and parse Nuget configuration files.
+[THIRD-PARTY](./THIRD-PARTY.md) - We also leveraged many other dependencies listed in [THIRD-PARTY](./THIRD-PARTY.md).

 # Additional Resources

 [Porting Assistant for .NET](https://docs.aws.amazon.com/portingassistant/index.html)